Meros-io/mysql/5.6/examples/replica/README.md

 ## How does this example work?

-The provided JSON file (`mysql_replica.json`) contains a `Template` resource that groups the Kubernetes and OpenShift resources which are meant to be created.
+The provided JSON file (`mysql_replica.json`) contains a `Template` resource that groups the Kubernetes and DeployDock resources which are meant to be created.
 This template will start with one MySQL master server and one slave server.

 ## Persistent storage

-In order to provide the persistent storage for the MySQL master server, the administrator of OpenShift needs to create a PersistentVolume that you can claim.
+In order to provide the persistent storage for the MySQL master server, the administrator of DeployDock needs to create a PersistentVolume that you can claim.
 This example requires a PersistentVolume of size 512m be available.
-To learn more about how to create PersistentVolume, refer to [OpenShift documentation](https://docs.openshift.org/latest/admin_guide/persistent_storage_nfs.html)
+To learn more about how to create PersistentVolume, refer to [DeployDock documentation](https://docs.deploydock.io/latest/admin_guide/persistent_storage_nfs.html)

 ### Service 'mysql-master'